Affe130/SpeedLetter/README.md

 # SpeedLetter
 A discord bot that is a game about typing the correct letter the fastest.
 To use:
-Compile the program
+compile the program
-Copy settings.json from the build directory and change token to your discord bots token Run the program
+copy settings.json from the build directory and change token to your discord bots token run the program